mwakok/software_carpentries/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 ## Content
 Collection of materials to host a Software Carpentries workshop.
-These materials are adaptations from the lessons provided by the [Software Carpentry](https://software-carpentry.org/lessons/)
+These materials are adaptations from the lessons provided by the [Software Carpentry](https://software-carpentry.org/lessons/).

+The data and exercises for participants are provided in a separate repository: https://github.com/mwakok/software_carpentry_learner and should be cloned or downloaded as a zipfile prior to the workshop.
+They will create all further materials in the local directory of the repository.

 I am currently exploring the useability of [Jupyterlite](https://jupyterlite.readthedocs.io/en/latest/) either as a backup environment for participants who encounter issues with their own installation or as general workshop environment.
 The workshop materials can be executed through the [Jupyterlite instance](https://mwakok.github.io/software_carpentries/lab/index.html) running in this repository.